copper-leaf/ballast/ballast-queue-core/README.md

 #### Available Policies

-By default, Ballast does not impose any rate-limiting, by using the `UnlimitedThrottle`, but you should ensure any production workloads do select and apply an appropriate policy, either from one of the below policies available by default, or with a custom policy.
+By default, Ballast does not impose any rate-limiting, by using the `UnlimitedThrottle`, but you should ensure any production workloads do select and apply an appropriate policy.
+You may choose from one of the below policies available, or implement a custom policy.

 - **UnlimitedThrottle**: Applies no throttling to the queue.
 Not recommended for server-side workloads, but probably fine for low-volume client-side workloads.
 - **ConcurrencyLimitThrottle**: Limits the workers to at most `N` jobs being actively processed concurrently.
-- **TokenBucketThrottle**: A simple algorithm enforcing an upper-end on the rate of jobs, by continually filling a "bucket" at a constant rate, and queues must wait for the bucket to fill before being allowed to claim and process a job.
-In low-volume scenarios, jobs will be processed as quickly as possible, but as volume increases, jobs will only be processed at the rate at which "tokens" are added to the bucket.
+- **TokenBucketThrottle**: A simple algorithm enforcing an upper-end on the rate of jobs.
+By continually filling a "bucket" at a constant rate, queues must wait for the bucket to fill before being allowed to claim and process a job.
+In low-volume scenarios, jobs will be processed as quickly as possible since the bucket will always have "tokens" available, but as volume increases, jobs will only be processed at the rate at which "tokens" are added to the bucket.
-- **PerQueueThrottle**: Apply different throttling policies to each queue by name
+- **PerQueueThrottle**: Delegate different throttling policies to each queue by name
-- **CompositeThrottle**: Require multiple policies to become available before a worker can claim a job.
+- **CompositeThrottle**: Require multiple delegated policies to become available before a worker can claim a job.

 These policies can be combined together, to create more complex policies.
 For example: